-18. Create a family noticeboard with blackboard paint
+28. Create a family noticeboard with blackboard paint

-20. Paint hallway storage to blend away
+30. Paint hallway storage to blend away

-21. Paint the inside of the front door
+31. Paint the inside of the front door

-We are all very focused on the colour of our front doors, but don't neglect what it looks like on the inside!
-Painting the inside of your front door could be all you need to add a subtle splash of colour to your hallway – and you are really easily DIY it on the cheap.
+We are all very focused on the color of our front doors, but don't neglect what it looks like on the inside!
+Painting the inside of your front door could be all you need to add a subtle splash of color to your hallway – and you are really easily DIY it on the cheap.